northpolesec/polaris/README.md

 # Polaris

 Polaris is the statistics collection server for the Santa client.
-It receives requests over gRPC from the Santa client and publishes the data into BigQuery.
+It receives requests over [ConnectRPC](https://connectrpc.com) from the Santa client and publishes the data into BigQuery.

 ### Stats collection documentation